murraju/knife-hadoop/README.md

 Features:

 1. HDFS APIs (currently supported) using the ruby webhdfs gem: https://github.com/kzk/webhdfs.
-Extensions to webhdfs will be hosted at https://github.com/murraju/webhdfs
-	a.
-List Directories and Files
+	Extensions to webhdfs will be hosted at https://github.com/murraju/webhdfs List Directories and Files
-	b.
 	Snapshot to database (PostgreSQL for now)
 2. MapReduce management is in development with a wrapper gem using JRuby: http://github.com/murraju/mapredlib (will be released soon)
 	a.
 List jobs by ID [TODO]
 	b.
 Kills jobs by ID [TODO]